ritchiey/play-nice/README.md

 Use this if you want to:

   - develop with a different version of ruby to what's in .ruby-version
-  - install extra gems like pry or spring without annoying other developers on the same project
+  - install extra gems like pry or spring without annoying other developers on tlcohe same project
   - customise your scripts and binstubs for the project without sharing

 Installation